NethServer/docs/administrator-manual/en/mail.rst

   [#MailDirFormat]_ format.
 * *Relay* messages to another mail server.

-.. note:: If a domain is deleted, email will not be deleted, too;
+.. note:: If a domain is deleted, email will not be deleted;
    any message already received is preserved.

 .. index::